danielsalgadop/mi-voz/README.md

 - Person: contact with interest for owner
 - Companiy: can contain n persons.
 Has interest for owner
 - Document: text with interest for owner
-- Recording: audio recorded by Owner
+- Recording: audio recorded by Ownerr

 ## Zones